umhau/umhau.github.io/about.md

 This blog attempts to be the sort of resource I used to always look for when I was getting started with linux.
 It's intended for people who are way out of their depth, but still want to forge ahead with their cool project.

 This is where I record how I did my projects, step by step, with no assumptions of prior knowledge except how to paste into a linux command line.
-It's my own hard-to-lose documentation.
+It's my own hard-to-lose research journal.

 ## How to use this site